MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-frequently-asked-questions.md

 Note: The Test-SRTopology cmdlet requires ICMPv4/ICMPv6, but not for replication or management.

 ## <a name="FAQ15.5"></a>What are the log volume best practices?
-The optimal size size of the log varies widely per environment and workload, and is determined by how much write IO your workload performs.
+The optimal size of the log varies widely per environment and workload, and is determined by how much write IO your workload performs.

 1. A larger or smaller log doesn’t make you any faster or slower
 2. A larger or smaller log doesn’t have any bearing on a 10GB data volume versus a 10TB data volume, for instance